 PubMed ID: 16199680

-- To examine the cross-sectional and longitudinal associations between consumption of fried foods away from home (FFA) and body mass index (body mass index)
+- To examine the cross-sectional and longitudinal associations between consumption of fried foods away from home (FFA) and body mass index (BMI)

 - To examine the cross-sectional associations between intake of FFA and several measures of diet quality.